The Delicious Crescent

 • Dry yeast: Fast-acting yeast works well for quick and efficient dough rising.
 If using active yeast, proofing temperature and rising time will be different.

-• Bread flour: Preferred for its higher protein content, resulting in better gluten development and fluffy naan.
+• Bread flour: I use this for its higher protein content, and it results in better gluten development and fluffy naan.

-• Yogurt: Use room temperature plain yogurt of medium thickness for moisture and tenderness.
+• Yogurt: Use room temperature plain yogurt of medium thickness.

 • Ground beef: Choose finely ground meat (15% fat or less).
 I use ground beef, but lamb or chicken thigh are good options.

-• Onion: Yellow onions work well.
-Grate the onion to ensure even distribution and a smoother texture in the filling.
+• Onion: Grate the onions for even distribution and a smoother texture in the filling.

-• Red chili powder: Adjust the amount based on desired spiciness.
-Kashmiri chili powder is a bit milder.
+• Red chili powder: Kashmiri chili powder is a bit milder.

 • Egg: Brush the beaten egg over the naan before baking for a shiny and golden crust.